makerdao/governance-manual/module-index/module-flash-mint-module.md

 The Flash Mint Module allows anyone to permisionlessly mint Dai as long as it is paid back in the same transaction.
 This is commonly known as a Flash Loan.

 Users can combine Flash Loans with other smart contract functions to perform powerful multi-step transactions across multiple decentralized exchanges (DEX).
-This process can be used to exploit arbitrage opportunities when Dai deviates from the Peg.
+This process can be used to exploit arbitrage opportunities when Dai deviates from the Peg, among other uses.

 ### Example